StevenYeu/sdsc_interview_workshop/slides.md

 # Linked List

-Some of the techinques for arrays can be applied to linked lists such as the two pointers and sliding window
+Some of the techniques for arrays can be applied to linked lists such as the two pointers and sliding window

 An example of two pointers for linked list would be reversing a linked list